-If you change jobs several times, you could easily end up with multiple pensions that you need to review annual statements for and make sure the details are up to date, such as changing your address if you move.
-It means you're more likely to lose the details of a pension and potentially overlook some of your savings.
+If you change jobs several times, you could easily end up with multiple pensions that you need to review annual statements for and make sure the details are up to date, such as changing your address if

 Multiple pensions can also make it more difficult to understand if you're on track for retirement.
 While pension providers will forecast the value of your pension when you reach retirement age, how they calculate this will vary.